Devarshi-Sathiya/rtCamp-Facebook-Challange/README.md

 Few of the things are modified and may differ from the challange discription but the functionalities are same.

 Best viewed in Chrome.

+Still Confused ?
+Feel free to contact me.(details are on my website).
+Want to learn ?
+Sure, I'll arrange something for you to learn !
 ```
 ----

 ## Remaining things as of now:
   [x] Some bug fixes and feature implementation.
   [x] login page UI.